craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Features.md

 When you kill a humanoid who is Frightened of you or is affected by your Brand of Castigation, their corpse becomes Creepered.

-If you spend an hour and 75sp of components to ritualisticly sacrifice a corpse that was Creepered within the last 24 hours, you may choose an organ to consume during the ritual and gain the corresponding benefit.
+If you spend an hour and 75sp of components to ritualistically sacrifice a corpse that was Creepered within the last 24 hours, you may choose one organ to consume during the ritual and gain the corresponding benefit.
+The potential of the other organs are lost.

 (Tongue) -  +1/3 CHA
 (Stomach) - +1/3 CON